Skip to content

 #Frequently Asked Questions

 Product keys don’t indicate the edition visually.
-Check your purchase receipt or email confirmation to see which edition you bought.
+Check your purchase receipt, email confirmation, or the sticker on your PC’s case.

 Yes.
 Go to Settings > System > Activation > Upgrade your edition of Windows.
-Enter your Pro key and Windows will upgrade without reinstalling.
+Enter your Pro key and Windows will upgrade in about 15 minutes without reinstalling or losing any files.

-Either the key doesn’t match your Windows edition, or it’s already activated on another PC.
-Retail keys can transfer between PCs, but OEM keys are locked to one motherboard.
+Two reasons: either the key doesn’t match your Windows edition, or it’s already activated on another PC.
+Retail keys can transfer between PCs (deactivate the old one first), but OEM keys are permanently locked to one motherboard.

 Run the Activation Troubleshooter in Settings > System > Activation.
-If you linked your product key to your Microsoft account, the troubleshooter can reactivate Windows after hardware changes.
+If you linked your key to your Microsoft account beforehand, the troubleshooter reactivates Windows automatically after motherboard replacements.

-Yes, if your key is legitimate.
-Contact Microsoft Support through Settings > System > Activation > Get Help.
-They can verify your key and manually activate Windows.
+Yes, if it’s legitimate.
+Go to Settings > System > Activation > Get Help.
+They verify your key and can manually activate Windows.
+The process is usually handled through chat support.